 Get home safely

 Sadly, each year in B.C., 65 people die in crashes involving impaired driving.
-Almost half of those deaths happen during the summer, meanwhile other deaths happen during what should be joyous celebrations during the December holidays.
+Almost a third of these happen in the summer and some occur during the December holidays.

 Police across the province look for impaired drivers at CounterAttack roadchecks during summer and winter.
 ICBC supports enforcement activities such as roadchecks to help make our roads safer for everyone.